Akryum/vue-virtual-scroller/README.md

 npm install --save vue-virtual-scroller
 ```

 **⚠️ `vue-virtual-scroller` now uses [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility#installation) to automatically refresh itself when shown to prevent display glitches.
-This means you need to include the polyfills needed by `vue-observe-visibility` for this to work.**
+This means you need to include the [Intersection Observer polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) needed by `vue-observe-visibility` for this to work in old browsers (like Internet Explorer).**

 ## Default import